kxz/omnipresence/docs/api.rst

 Message types
 -------------

-A message's type is stored in its :py:attr:`~.Message.action` attribute.
+A message's type is stored in its `~.Message.action` attribute.
 The following message types directly correspond to incoming or outgoing IRC messages (also see :rfc:`1459#section-4`):